By Angela Dwyer

 It’s September!
 Here in Canada it means that beach days and bar-b-ques are replaced by school days and sweater weather.
 As music educators we are starting fresh with new students and we are full of excitement, anticipation and hope for the upcoming teaching year.
 Along with our new crop of beginners we also welcome returning students for another year of making music.

 One of the challenges with returning students after a lengthy break is to review past material while at the same time moving forward with new skills.
 There is a need to re-ignite the skills previously learned without the feeling of regurgitating the same old stuff!
-Thankfully, if you’re using the Ukulele in the Classroom series, Book 2 (the Red Book!) is structured to do just that.
+Thankfully, if you’re using the Ukulele in the Classroom series, Book 2 (the Red Book!) is structured to do just that, packed full of great lesson ideas.

 If you were to think of teaching as building a house, then Book 1 is the frame and Book 2 is where the structure starts to take shape, creating new rooms and beautiful spaces that fill in the spaces around the frame.
 The lessons give the teacher a great opportunity to review concepts covered in Book 1 and expand upon them to create new knowledge and skills.